 - Rapid breathing

-To overcome alcohol dependency or addiction, individuals must first detox from alcohol.
+To overcome alcohol use disorder, individuals must first detox from alcohol.
 To do this, individuals must taper their drinking until they are no longer consuming alcohol and there is no longer any alcohol in their bodily systems.

 Tapering one’s drinking means slowly minimizing the amount of alcohol that one consumes until he or she is no longer consuming any alcohol at all.
-By tapering one’s drinking, a person that suffers from alcohol dependency and/or addiction will start to experience alcohol withdrawal symptoms.
+By tapering one’s drinking, a person that suffers from alcohol use disorder will start to experience alcohol withdrawals.
 Thus, during alcohol detox, a person must withstand experiencing alcohol withdrawal symptoms without drinking more alcohol.

-There are prescription withdrawal medications that people can take to help them manage their alcohol withdrawal symptoms during alcohol detox.
-To receive such prescription alcohol withdrawal medications, people must attend medical detox.
-This is because only medical detox programs provide doctors to monitor the entire detox process and prescribe detox patients withdrawal medications.
+There are prescription withdrawal medications that people can take to help them manage their symptoms during alcohol detox.
+To receive such prescription medications, people must attend medical detox.
+This is because only medical detox programs provide doctors to monitor the entire treatment process to make sure people are comfortable and recovering adequately.

-Prescription medications that doctors prescribe individuals to treat their alcohol withdrawal symptoms are all FDA approved.
-These FDA-approved prescription withdrawal medications are typically either benzodiazepines, barbiturates, or some other kinds of anticonvulsant seizure medications.
+Prescription medications that doctors prescribe individuals to treat their alcohol withdrawals are all FDA approved.
+These FDA-approved medications are typically either benzodiazepines, barbiturates, or some other kinds of anticonvulsant seizure medications.

-FDA-approved benzodiazepines that doctors prescribe to individuals to help them manage their alcohol withdrawal symptoms include:
+FDA-approved benzodiazepines that doctors prescribe to individuals to help them manage their symptoms include:

 - Chlordiazepoxide (Ex.
 Librium)